noahcao/SJTU-SE-assignments/README.md

 ## SORT

-For SORT, two given constructed files are used, thus *Orders.csv* and *Quotes.csv*, both of which stores data as the filename describes.
+For SORT, two given constructed files are used, thus *Orders.csv* and *Quotes.csv*, both of which store data as the filename describes.

 SORT includes the pre-processing of data file and strategy performance.
 Two strategies are adapted, Aggressive Take and Passive Placement, as explained below.